gohugoio/hugoDocs/content/en/methods/shortcode/Scratch.md

 ---
 title: Scratch
-description: Returns a "scratch pad" to store and manipulate data, scoped to the current shortcode.
+description: Returns a persistent data structure for storing and manipulating keyed values, scoped to the current shortcode.
 categories: []
 keywords: []
 params: